Climate change in Europe: Nature restoration and agriculture

 In 2022 the Environment Ministers of the European Union backed a new law aiming to increase carbon sinks such as forests.

+Forests

-In 2022 The European parliament approved a bill aiming to stop the import linked with deforestation.
-The bill requires from companies who want to import 14 products: soy, beef, palm oil, timber, cocoa, coffee, pork, lamb, goat meat, poultry, corn, rubber, charcoal, and printed paper to the European Union to prove the production of those commodities is not linked to areas deforested after 31 of December 2019.
-Without it the import will be forbidden.
+In 2022 the European parliament approved a bill aiming to stop the import linked with deforestation.
 The bill may cause to Brazil, for example, to stop deforestation for agricultural production and begun to "increase productivity on existing agricultural land".
+The legislation was adopted with some changes by the European Council in May 2023 and is expected to enter into force several weeks after.
+The bill requires companies who want to import certain types of products to the European Union to prove the production of those commodities is not linked to areas deforested after 31 of December 2020.
+It prohibits also import of products linked with Human rights abuse.
+The list of products includes: palm oil, cattle, wood, coffee, cocoa, rubber and soy.
+Some derivatives of those products are also included: chocolate, furniture, printed paper and several palm oil based derivates.

+Wood harvesting and supply have reached around 550 million m3 per year, while the total increasing stock of European forests has more than quadrupled during the previous six decades.
+It now accounts for around 35 billion m3 of forest biomass.
+Since the beginning of the 1990s, the amounts of wood and carbon stored in European forests have increased by 50% due to greater forest area and biomass stocks.
+Every year, European woods adsorb and store around 155 million tonnes CO_{2} equivalent.
+This is comparable to 10% of all other sectors' emissions in Europe.

+The forestry industry tries to mitigate climate change by boosting carbon storage in growing trees and soils and improving the sustainable supply of renewable raw materials via sustainable forest management.

 Transport

 In 2022, the leaders of the union agreed to ban sales of cars emitting CO_{2} from the year 2035.

 In December 2022 the European Commission approved a law forbidding flights on planes in France, if people can pass the distance on a train in 2.5 hours.
 Greenpeace demanded to extend the law, by following the advice of the European Commission to include connecting flights.
 Greenpeace cited a report according to which, if it will be 6 hours instead of 2.5, it will cut global greenhouse gas emissions by an amount equivalent to 3.5 million tonnes CO_{2} annually.